What Causes Muscle Spasms in Legs? Top Remedies for Quick Relief

 What are the best home remedies for muscle spasms?

 There are several home remedies that will help relieve muscle cramps and pain associated with muscle tightness.
 Try them out and figure out what works best for you.
+They include the following:

 When you have muscle spasms, try drinking some water.
-Also, to prevent them, you should stay hydrated especially in hot weather and after exercising.
+Also, to prevent them, you should stay hydrated, especially in hot weather and after exercising.

 Walking around